 To put it simply, if the federal legislation you want to see isn’t there, start local and grow.
 Take a look at your town, its schools and businesses as part of a larger ecosystem.
 Institutions like these everywhere are committing to 100-percent renewable electricity.
 Each win grows our movement; each success is a step in the right direction.

 Remember, county officials are in office to represent and be the voice of county citizens – so make sure they know what is important to the people living in your county.
 Working with your county to create the change you and your friends and neighbors want is a surefire way to make sure your voices are heard loud and clear.

 The County Climate Coalition is a nationwide community of counties that have signed on to uphold the Paris Agreement.
-Once your county signs up too, you become part of a national network – offering resources, opportunities for progress, and people to help you accomplish your active goals.
-You can collaborate with other counties to brainstorm fresh ideas for climate action.
+Once your county signs up, it becomes part of a national network.
+You can be assured that your county is committed to climate action.